javaplus/PiHack/thonny/README.md

 ![Save Password](/images/Thonny/Mac/Thonny14.png)

-13. You should now be able to type commands in the shell at the bottom of the screen.
+13. You should now be able to open, edit and save files to your Raspberry Pi using Thonny.

 ![Terminal](/images/Thonny/Mac/Thonny15.png)